How to Waterproof Canvas Bags – An Easy Guide

 - A hairdryer.

-If you made sure your canvas bag is clean and dry, you can begin the process of waterproofing the bag.
+If you made sure your canvas bag is clean and dry, you can begin the process of waterproofing canvas material.

 The first thing you need to do is test the wax on an inconspicuous piece of the canvas bag.
 We recommend testing the wax on the inside of the bag.
 Keep in mind that such a treatment might change the bag’s color and texture.